Pab450/RunJS-Cracker/README.md

 ```
 4 - **Run the crack**: After the installation is complete, execute the following command to run the crack script:
 ```
-npm run crack

-// Add sudo for linux (tested on ubuntu) sudo npm run crack
+sudo npm run crack
 ```
 ### **That's it!
 Now enter any activation key to access all RunJS features without restrictions**.
+> [!CAUTION]
-*Please be aware that this script is provided exclusively for educational purposes.
+> *Please be aware that this script is provided exclusively for educational purposes.
 Any usage for alternative purposes absolves the author of any legal responsibility*.